Planning an ecommerce website - Product and Product Catalogue Considerations

 Each variant will need to be assigned a different SKU in your online store.
-Each variant will also have its own name price, stock, dimensions (for shipping).
+Each variant will also have its own name, price, stock, dimensions (for shipping) and weight (also for shipping).
 It may also have different photos and description text to other variants of the same product

 As an example, your t-shirt product may come in 5 sizes and 10 colours.
 That means your store will have 50 different variants of just that t-shirt.

 And, when a product has more than one variant (e.g. size and colour), then your customer will need to choose an option from each variant (e.g. a large t-shirt in red).